The Grannie Annie is a 501(c)(3) nonprofit organization.

 Over the past decade Amy has developed and taught programs in poetry writing and playwriting to students in grades pre-K–5.
 She has shared her knowledge of the writing process as a curriculum developer for Josten’s Learning Corporation and Brown Publishing, and by presenting lectures and professional development programs throughout Missouri.

-Jeff is cofounder of Graphic Panacea in St. Louis, a full-service communication design firm that produces high-quality graphic design, web design, marketing, and photography.
-The firm’s client list includes nationally and internationally known organizations and individuals.
+Jeff functions as a one-person communication design firm, producing high-quality graphic design, web design, marketing, and photography.
+His client list includes nationally and internationally known organizations and individuals.

-With twenty-five years of experience in the field, Jeff spends his time on graphic design, including book and web design; photography; and Macintosh tech support.
+With twenty-five years of experience in the field, Jeff’s expertise includes book and web design, and Macintosh tech support.
 He also teaches Photoshop and Lightroom to individuals and groups.

 The Story Behind The Grannie Annie